Logo

 Aaron Burr enlisted the help of Tammany Hall to win the voting for selection of Electoral College delegates.

-Aaron Burr gained a place on the Democratic-Republican presidential ticket in the 1800 election with Jefferson.
+Aaron Burr gained a place on the Democratic-Republican presidential ticket with Jefferson in the 1800 election.

-Publicly, Aaron Burr remained quiet and refused to surrender the presidency to Jefferson, the great enemy of the Federalists.
+Aaron Burr remained quiet publicly, refusing to surrender the presidency to Jefferson, who was seen as the great enemy of the Federalists.

 One newspaper wrote that Aaron Burr had conducted the proceedings with the "impartiality of an angel, but with the rigor of a devil".